Average Utilities Cost Per Month In U.S. Homes

-The Coalition also points out that the cost of utilities isn’t decreasing.
+The Coalition also points out that the average utility cost isn’t decreasing.
 It’s instead heading in the opposite direction.
-The Coalition reported that national average electricity prices have increased by 33% from 2005 to 2016.
+The Coalition reported that national average electricity rates have increased by 33% from 2005 to 2016.
 In fact, electric bills are typically the largest utility cost that homeowners face each month.

 Here's a look at the results: